VinofSteel/techHub/README.md

 ## This application was engineered using the techs:

 ### React.js, Typescript
-#### react=router-dom, react-hook-form, resolvers, yup, react-spinners, styled-components, react-icons and react-toastify.
+#### react-router-dom, react-hook-form, resolvers, yup, react-spinners, styled-components, react-icons and react-toastify.